 My girls were groaning with delight while devouring their slices of this dessert after I finished photographing it.
-I made one large tart that I sliced into individual wedges for serving, but if you have individual size tart pans you could make tartlets out of this same recipe and they would be so sweet!
+I made one large tart that I sliced into individual wedges for serving.
+But if you have individual size tart pans you could make tartlets out of this same recipe and they would be so sweet!

 How to Make a Raspberry Chocolate Tart

 There is no need to scrape out the cream filling in the middle of the Oreos before crushing them.
 It actually helps the crust bind together better than using plain chocolate wafer cookies.

 I find that using a glass or smooth-bottomed measuring cup works best to press the crust into a tart pan, making sure the crust goes up the sides of the pan.
 If you don't own a tart pan, you could absolutely just use a pie pan instead.

 You could just use chocolate chips if that is what you have on hand, although with an intensely chocolate dessert like this, I prefer to use the highest quality chocolate I can get and I like dark chocolate over milk chocolate for this raspberry chocolate tart.

-Other Valentine's Day Dessert Inspiration
+More Valentine's Day Dessert Ideas

-- 6 tablespoons melted butter
+- 6 Tablespoons salted butter, melted

 - 12 ounces dark or semi-sweet chocolate, chopped

-- 1 1/4 cups heavy cream
+- 1 ¼ cups heavy cream

 - 2 pints fresh raspberries